learn-co-curriculum/phase-4-validation-messages-and-error-handling/README.md

 ## Conclusion

-To handle server side validations, we can leverage Active Record to check out model's validity before saving bad data to the database.
-We can also send back different responses data with different status codes from our controller actions based on the validity of our data.
+To handle server side validations, we can leverage Active Record to check our model's validity before saving bad data to the database.
+We can also send back different response data with different status codes from our controller actions based on the validity of our data.

 To help our users correct these validation errors, we need to show them the